 In an interview with Variety, Astin revealed that he was a little bummed to come in as Ryder's love interest — that's how hard he repped Hopper and Joyce.

 "I certainly was rooting for Hopper [David Harbour] and Joyce to get together in the first season.
-And when I realized I was coming on as Winona’s love interest, I was like, I’m not sure I would want to be with Winona," Astin told Variety.
+And when I realised I was coming on as Winona’s love interest, I was like, I’m not sure I would want to be with Winona," Astin told Variety.
 "I would want Hopper to be with Winona!
 As a fan of the show, is the audience going to be like just get rid of that idiot because I really want to finish the romantic story between Hopper and Joyce?"

 Fortunately for Astin, a monster from the Upside Down did get rid of Bob, paving a somewhat smooth path for Hopper and Joyce to unite in love.
 However, he probably didn't consider a few other factors, like the fact that Hopper will likely be pretty busy as a new dad to Eleven (Millie Bobby Brown) and that Joyce will need at least a little time to get over the fact that her beau was mauled to death by an otherworldly demodog.